-Step One: Complete an application for residential habilitation certification using the DDARH portal link found on this page.
+Step 3: Complete an Application for Residential Habilitation Certificate using the DDA-RH portal link found on this page.
 The following documentation is required to be uploaded with your application for it to be considered complete.

 - A sample participant file that contains documents meeting the requirements of IDAPA 16.04.17 section 400, and a description of your agency record management system.
-Please review the ResHab certification checklists on our website to ensure completeness of this section.
+Review the certification checklist under Participant Requirements at the bottom of this page to ensure completeness of this section.

 - Written description of the agency’s quality assurance program developed to meet requirements in IDAPA 16.04.17 section 405.
-Please review the ResHab certification checklists under administrative requirements to ensure completeness of this section.
+Review the certification checklist under Administrative Requirements to ensure completeness of this section.

 - Any forms referenced in the policies and procedures you are submitting.

-Step 2: Complete the Medicaid provider enrollment application to become a Medicaid provider.
-You can complete this by visiting: www.idmedicaid.com
+Step 4: Once certified, complete the Medicaid provider enrollment application to become a Medicaid provider.
+You can complete this by visiting: https://www.idmedicaid.com/default.aspx.

-Upon receipt of the application form and application materials, the department will review the materials to determine if the agency has met all of the regulatory requirements and has the necessary systems in place to ensure the implementation of those requirements.
+The department will review the application form and materials to determine if the agency has met all of the regulatory requirements and has the necessary systems in place to ensure the implementation of those requirements.
 The department will notify the agency with a written decision regarding certification.
 An application is considered complete when all required documents are received and in compliance with rules and regulations.

-After certification as a residential habilitation agency, you will be required to submit a request for renewal of certification 90 days prior to your certificate expiration date.
-Additionally, any addendums, updates, or changes to the approved application will require an addendum to be submitted.
+Once certified as a residential habilitation agency, you will be required to submit a request for renewal of certification 90 days before your certificate expires.
+Any addendums, updates, or changes to the approved application will require an addendum to be submitted.
 Both of these items must be completed using the DDARH portal link found on this page.

 Please note that new applications are also needed when an agency makes any of the following changes: